Open a Restaurant in Norway

 The opening of a restaurant in Norway must follow several legal requirements both in matters of company formation regulations and regarding compliance with the provisions of the Food Act in this country.

 Our law firm in Norway can assist you with the registration process for your enterprise with the local authorities as well as familiarize you with the legislation concerning restaurant licensing in this country.
+We are also at your disposal with services for immigration to Norway.

 Main requirements concerning the registration of a restaurant with the Norwegian authorities